Vibraphone: Four-mallet style

-Dampening
+Damping

 Pedaling techniques are at least as important for the four-mallet vibraphonist as for two-mallet players, but the all-or-nothing damping system of the sustain pedal presents many obstacles to multi-linear playing, since each line normally has its own damping requirements independent of the other lines.
-To overcome this, four-mallet players also use "mallet dampening" and "hand dampening".
+To overcome this, four-mallet players also use "mallet damping" and "hand damping".
 There are many benefits of being proficient in these techniques, as it allows the player to transition between chords much more smoothly and play new notes without having them affect the quality of the chord when the pedal is down.

-The most common form of mallet dampening occurs when the vibraphonist plays a note with one mallet before pressing another mallet into the ringing bar to stop it from sounding.
+The most common form of mallet damping occurs when the vibraphonist plays a note with one mallet before pressing another mallet into the ringing bar to stop it from sounding.
 Usually the damping mallet and the original striking mallet are held in different hands, but advanced players can, in some circumstances, use the same hand.
-Mallet dampening also includes "dead strokes", where a player strikes a bar and then, instead of drawing the mallet back, directly presses the head of the mallet onto the bar, causing the ringing to stop immediately.
+Mallet damping also includes "dead strokes", where a player strikes a bar and then, instead of drawing the mallet back, directly presses the head of the mallet onto the bar, causing the ringing to stop immediately.
 This produces a fairly distinctive "choked" sound, and dead strokes are often used just for that particular sound in addition to the damping aspects.

-Hand dampening (also known as "finger dampening") can be used to damp a note on the lower bars while striking a nearby upper bar.
+Hand damping (also known as "finger damping") can be used to damp a note on the lower bars while striking a nearby upper bar.
 As the player strikes the upper bar with a mallet, they simultaneously press the heel of their hand or the side of their finger into the ringing lower bar, using the same hand to strike the upper bar and damp the lower one.
 Using both hands, it's possible to damp and strike two bars at once.